-The total enrollment of Blythe Academy of Languages is 922.
+The total enrollment of Blythe Academy of Languages is 886.
 Student attendance averages 97%.
-Racial composition is White 36.33%, African-American 34.81%, Hispanic 18.8%, Asian and Other 10.06%.
-A total of 48.84% of our students receive free or reduced lunches.
-Home-based students (46.32%) at Blythe Academy are residents of urban and nearby suburban communities.
-Our magnet students (53.68%) are residents of urban, suburban, and rural areas throughout Greenville and Pickens counties.
+Racial composition is White 38%, African-American 31%, Hispanic 22%, Asian and Other 10%.
+A total of 45.23% of our students receive free or reduced lunches.
+Home-based students (44%) at Blythe Academy are residents of urban and nearby suburban communities.
+Our magnet students (56%)

+are residents of urban, suburban, and rural areas throughout Greenville and Pickens counties.

 Blythe Academy's student population has changed over the past few years.
 The percentage of white students has decreased and the percentages of Hispanic, African American, and other ethnicity students have increased.
+However, during the 2018-2019 school year, both white and Hispanic populations increased, while others decreased.